Connecticut DSLR & Mirrorless System Photography Workshops

 OUTDOORS | NATURAL LIGHT PORTRAIT PHOTOGRAPHY TECHNIQUES

 If you desire to learn "advanced" natural light outdoors portrait photography tips & tricks, I can help you!
 This is a very specific genre' that concentrate only on portraiture with natural available light.
+There is no reason to choose an exotic location to do this either.

 Before we jump in and schedule classes, if you are currently using an entry-level DSLR camera, you may be disappointed to find they have some limitations when used outdoors.
 Most entry-level cameras don't include the necessary tools and advancements in face and eye-recognition, autofocus technology, ISO range and Spot metering ability.
 Aside from the camera body itself, there are lenses that work far more appropriately for portrait photography (I get into that more as you read further)